Why Are My Google Reviews Missing or Disappearing?

 2. Did the customer attach your URL?

-Understandably, some users want to promote sites that deliver excellent products and services.
+Some users want to promote sites that deliver excellent products and services.
 But we highly suggest reminding your clients not to attach your URL and instead write a special review that you can include on your site.

 3. Does the review have duplicates in other channels?